Jul 1, 2008

 Already published here

-Two western and three Afghan teachers participated in the latest round of blogging workshops.
-Mr. Martin (German journalist) who was supposed to teach in the first day of workshop, unfortunately failed to do so due to an illness.
-In the second day, first hours were dedicated to theoretical issues, in which Mr. Jeffrey Estern (young American journalist) approached weblog phenomenon from a western and modern-world perspective.
-Mr. Jeffrey compared visual and print media with blogging and evaluated the influence of blogging on public opinions, politics and other media, and said: “In our country, i.e. United States, along with three constitutional powers, Media is the fourth power which monitors activities of government.
-However, there was no body to supervise the media.
-After years and with the introduction of technology and internet, Weblog came into existence.
+Two Western and three Afghan teachers participated in the latest round of blogging workshops.
+Mr. Martin (German journalist), who was supposed to teach on the first day of the workshop, unfortunately failed to do so due to illness.
+On the second day, the first hours were dedicated to theoretical issues, in which Mr. Jeffrey Estern (a young American journalist) approached the weblog phenomenon from a Western and modern-world perspective.
+Mr. Jeffrey compared visual and print media with blogging and evaluated the influence of blogging on public opinions, politics, and other media, and said: “In our country, i.e., the United States, along with three constitutional powers, the Media is the fourth power which monitors activities of government.
+However, there was nobody to supervise the media.
+After years, with the introduction of technology and the internet, Weblog came into existence.
 Today, weblogs supervise the media, so that there have been several cases in which bloggers revealed misinformation of some prominent journalists who were consequently fired from their positions.”

-Blogging is an absolutely new phenomenon in Afghanistan and most of the people do not take it professionally.
-Therefore, such workshops directed by Association of Afghan Blog Writers may speed up the process of professionalization and facilitate it for Afghan bloggers.
-Today most of the youth and students have turned to this phenomenon.
-Though having access to internet is very problematic, the Afghan youth increasingly turn to weblog and blogging, and the number of Afghan weblogs is increasing.
-Up to now, more than 20,000 Afghan weblogs have been registered by Afghan people in various countries and through various blog service providers, such as Blogger, wordpress, Blogfa, Persianblog.
+Blogging is an absolutely new phenomenon in Afghanistan, and most people do not take it professionally.
+Therefore, such workshops directed by the Association of Afghan Blog Writers may speed up the process of professionalization and facilitate it for Afghan bloggers.
+Today, most youth and students have turned to this phenomenon.
+Though having access to the internet is very problematic, Afghan youth are increasingly turning to weblogs and blogging, and the number of Afghan weblogs is increasing.
+Up to now, more than 20,000 Afghan weblogs have been registered by Afghan people in various countries and through various blog service providers, such as Blogger, WordPress, Blogfa, Persianblog.

 Barriers to the Way of Afghan Bloggers